JOIN US IN PRAYER FOR THE WELL BEING OF THE SOVEREIGN NATION OF THE UKRAINE

 In late September 2006 upon the Invitation of ++John Charles Maier, OCR and Sister Mary Grace Maier, OCR, the Archbishop and Mother Maria Graciela traveled to Southern California.
 After a time of Prayer, the Celebration of the Holy Eucharist and Rigorous Examination it was determined the Archbishop and his wife Mother Maria Graciela were to be received into the Order of Christ Our Most Holy Redeemer and Heavenly King.
 On the Feast of St. Matthew September 21, 2006 Master General ++John Charles Maier, OCR was the Celebrant as the Archbishop and Mother took Vows and were formally admitted into the Order.
 The Ceremony was conducted during the Celebration of the Divine Liturgy at the Historic Chancery and Chapel in Laguna Beach, California. ++Josephus Johannes, OCR and Mother Maria Graciela, OCR have the distinction of being the last 2 Members received into the Order by Master General John Charles, OCR.
 Upon the untimely demise of Archbishop John Charles Maier, OCR in early December 2013 as his designated Successor, ++Josephus Johannes Palumbo, OCR took his place as the Fifth Master General of the Order of Christ Our Most Holy Redeemer and Heavenly King.

 The Residence needed many Repairs and the Grounds the services a of Professional Landscaper.
-Stepping out in Faith the Repairs were commenced on the Manse, the Landscaping including Tree Removal undertaken and the Construction of the Chapel begun.
+Stepping out in Faith the Repairs were commenced on the Manse, the Landscaping including Tree Removal (of 15 large – dead – ancient trees) was undertaken and the Construction of the Chapel begun.
 The challenges of weather, finances, capable craftsman and promises made, but not honored made the completion of the work seem never ending.
 Much Prayer and Reliance on the Almighty aided by the Intercession of St. Mary Magdalene our Patroness saw all come together to the desired end.
-In less than a year the Chapel was finished, the Manse Remodeled inside and out and the Landscaping completed.
+In well under a year the Chapel was finished, the Manse Remodeled inside and out and the Landscaping completed.
 The Service of Dedication and Consecration was held on the Feast of Christ the King 2009.
 It was well attended and all were in Awe and Thankful for the undeserved Blessings of the Almighty.
 Since these early beginnings the Manse has undergone further Renovations and a Metal Roof put on the Chapel.
 Recently the first Church Sign was replaced and a new one installed in front of the Manse near the edge of the Property.
 The 12 year Mortgage on the Property was paid off in 9 years.
 The Deed was recorded in the name of the Church and granted tax exempt status.

 The Blessing of owning Brick and Mortar Church Property accomplished 3 important things.
 First, it allowed a Local Parochial Ministry to be established.
 Second, it provided a Headquarters for the Anglican Orthodox Archdiocese of America.
 Third, it gave the Order of Christ the King the First Mother House (since 1900 A.D.) owned in the name of the Order.
-The News of the Manse and Chapel made its way to California unknown at the time to the Archbishop.
+The News of the Manse & Chapel and the noteworthy inroads the Archbishop managed to achieve in the Missouri Ozarks gained the attention of a Historic Ministry on the West Coast.
+This was unknown unknown at the time to the Archbishop.
 About 5 years thereafter a new chapter was written with unexpected responsibilities and the Many Blessings that resulted from them.

-Early in 2014 the Protectors of one of the most Historic Archives containing the Estates of those (Churchmen) who first brought Orthodoxy to America decided to designate the Archbishop as its new Custodian.
-The contents consist of and are not limited to 2 Huge Commercial Filing Cabinets of Church Paper Ephemera, Personal Letters, Certificates, Altar Service Books, Theology Books from every Discipline, Episcopal Regalia, Vestments, Church Furniture and all manner of Altar Appointments.
+Early in 2014 the Protectors of one of the most Historic Archives on the West Coast containing the Estates of those (Churchmen) who first brought Orthodoxy to America decided to designate the Archbishop as its new Custodian.
+The contents consist of and are not limited to 2 Huge Commercial Filing Cabinets of Church Paper Ephemera, Personal Letters, Certificates, Altar Service Books, Theology Books from every Discipline.
+Included are all manner of Vestments and Church Appointments.
 It was stored for decades in Southern California until released from two sources several years ago.
 Much of the content of this Historic Archive dates back to the 1880’s through to the 1980’s.
-Photos and descriptions of many of these items are detailed in Part I of the Home Page on this Website.

 TRADITION WITH MEANING